-Growing up as one of six children in an East London family, Ian Rosenberg spent his childhood watching how the other half lived.
+Growing up as one of six children in Manchester, Ian Rosenberg spent his childhood watching how the other half lived.
 His father ran a small shop selling and mending pocket watches for rich gentlemen about the town.
 Every night Rosenberg would sit for hours watching and helping his father work on the watches.
 Together, they would work in silence with the radio playing in the background.

 The young boy was amazed to see his father’s hands move with so much skill and precision on something which looked so delicate.
 On weekends he would mind the shop for the family and spent hours tinkering with the timepieces.